Skip to main content

 3. Query-specific rules are checked against the search query using their targeting condition.

-4. Matching rules apply their actions — boost and bury actions adjust product scores, sort actions override the result ordering, and pin actions lock products to fixed positions.
+4. Matching rules apply their actions — promote and demote actions adjust product scores, sort actions override the result ordering, and pin actions lock products to fixed positions.

 If multiple rules match the same search, all of their actions are applied.
-Boost and bury adjustments are additive, with a maximum combined magnitude of 50%.
+Promote and demote adjustments are additive, with a maximum combined magnitude of 50%.
 If multiple sort actions match, their sorting expressions are accumulated and applied together.

 Search preview